 Explaining the background to devolution and how the legislatures and administrations of Scotland, Wales and Northern Ireland work.

-Devolution is a process of decentralisation, and puts power closer to the citizen so that local factors are better recognised in decision-making.
+Devolution is a process of decentralisation.
+It puts power closer to the citizen, so that local factors are better recognised in decision making.

-A more detailed breakdown of the changes in each territory is given in the following guides:
+A more detailed breakdown of the changes in each territory is given on the following guidance pages:

 Background to devolution

 In September 1997, referendums were held in Scotland and Wales, and a majority of voters chose to establish a Scottish Parliament and a National Assembly for Wales.
-In Northern Ireland, devolution was a key part of the Agreement, sometimes referred to as the Good Friday Agreement or the Belfast Agreement, supported by voters in a referendum in May 1998.
+In Northern Ireland, devolution was a key part of the Belfast (Good Friday) Agreement supported by voters in a referendum in May 1998.

-Following this public endorsement, Parliament passed 3 devolution Acts: the Scotland Act 1998; the Northern Ireland Act 1998; and the Government of Wales Act 1998 (which was later effectively superseded by the Government of Wales Act 2006).
-These acts established the 3 devolved legislatures, which were given some power previously held at Westminster.
+Following this public endorsement, the UK Parliament passed three devolution Acts: the Scotland Act 1998, the Northern Ireland Act 1998, and the Government of Wales Act 1998 (which was later effectively superseded by the Government of Wales Act 2006).
+These acts established the three devolved legislatures, which were given some powers previously held at Westminster.
 Further powers have been devolved since these original acts, most recently through the Scotland Act 2016 and Wales Act 2017.

 One of the main differences between Parliament and the devolved legislatures is in the way members are elected.
 Whilst all Members of Parliament are elected using first-past-the-post, elections to the devolved legislatures involve an element of proportional representation:

 Members of the Scottish Parliament and the Senedd Cymru/Welsh Government (the name was changed following the Wales Act 2017, which gave the then National Assembly for Wales the power to change its name) are elected to represent either a constituency using first-past-the-post, or a region on the additional member system, which uses the d’Hondt model of proportional representation.
-Members elected in different ways have equal roles in these 2 legislatures.
+Members elected in different ways have equal roles in these two legislatures.

 All members of the Northern Ireland Assembly are elected on the single transferable vote form of proportional representation.

-Officials in the devolved administrations do not serve the same ministers as HM government – ie, they do not work to the Prime Minister or to Secretaries of State who form the Cabinet, but to their own ministers with their own political priorities and mandates.
+Officials in the devolved administrations do not serve the same ministers as HM Government - that is they do not report to the Prime Minister or to Secretaries of State who form the Cabinet, but to their own ministers with their own political priorities and mandates.

-Within HM government, Scotland, Wales and Northern Ireland are each represented in cabinet by a territorial secretary of state, who ensures the smooth running of the devolution settlements and acts as the lynchpin of the relationship between the devolved administration and HM government.
-The responsibilities of the territorial secretaries of state are:
+Within HM Government, Scotland, Wales and Northern Ireland are each represented in cabinet by a territorial Secretary of State.
+Their job is to ensure the smooth running of the devolution settlements and act as the lynchpin of the relationship between the devolved administration and HM Government.

 - handling legislation as it affects the territory

-- representing the territory’s interests in the cabinet and cabinet committees
+- representing the territory’s interests in cabinet and cabinet committees

 - responding to parliamentary interests in territorial affairs